wpernath/ocpdev-book/chapter1/Chapter 1- Creating the sample service.md

 }
 ```

-So it seems, if `quarkus:dev` is running, we should have an endpoint under `localhost:8080/hello`.
+So it seems that, if `quarkus:dev` is running, you should have an endpoint reachable at `localhost:8080/hello` in a browser on that system.
 Let’s have a look.
-For testing of REST endpoints, you can either use `curl` or the much newer client called [httpie][4].
-I prefer to use the newer one.
+For testing of REST endpoints, you can use either `curl` or the much newer client called [httpie][4].
+I prefer to the newer one:

 ```bash
 $> http :8080/hello